acamp/ios-tech-assessment/readme.md

-# Acamp iOS Exercise
+# Acamp iOS Technical Assessment

 In this repository you can find the instructions for the Acamp iOS Technical Assessment.

-# About the project
+## About the project
 You are expected to create a small map-based application that has 3 main features: